What to do if there is a fire

 If your clothes catch fire

-- roll around - rolling smothers the flames
+- Roll - roll around on the floor to smother the flames

 If you are trapped by fire